telerik/nativescript-cloud/docs/cloud-run-android.md

 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--hmr` - Enables the hot module replacement (HMR) feature.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 For example: `--env.uglify --env.snapshot`.
-* `--syncAllFiles` - Watches all production dependencies inside node_modules for changes.
-Triggers project rebuild if necessary!
 * `--sharedCloud` - Builds the application in the shared cloud instead of the private one.
 This option is valid only for users who have access to the Private Cloud feature.

 <% if(isHtml) { %>